 The History of Penicuik Harriers – To Date!

 Official Club records have been lost in the realms of time.
-In preparing this account of Penicuik Harriers History to the present time I am therefore indebted to former club members Isaac Palmer (now deceased) and Bill Purves, together with Midlothian Libraries for allowing me to access and to copy their collections of newspaper cuttings.
+In preparing this account of Penicuik Harriers History to the present time I am therefore indebted to former club members Isaac Palmer (member in 1920’s and former Club Secretary) and Bill Purves (member in 1950’s), together with Midlothian Libraries for allowing me access to review and copy their collections of newspaper cuttings.